djensen265/papers/journal.md

 Daniel Jensen

 #Introduction
 Why is this 5 hours?
 Where is all the other Sheffield students?
 All questions that will be answered as we go through this lesson [Daniel et al, 2019].
+I'm hungry, may go to McDonalds for lunch.